 In the mid-seventies, two Aussies introduced a new green term to environmentalism, living in the arid Australian (Tasmania) climate.
 They published in 1978 their first book “Permaculture One” and a year later “Permaculture Two.”
-Bill Mollison grew up in Tasmania, and as he writes in the book’s introduction to Permaculture: “everything we needed we made our own boots our personal metal works: we caught fish, grew food, made bread.
-I didn’t know anyone who lived there had only one job, or even anything that you could define as a job, Everybody worked at several things.”
-What he describes is important, first of all, living and designing with nature require many skills, not one.
-When the book was published, the critic was mixed, the professional community was outraged, because they combined several fields as biology with architecture, agriculture with forestry and so on.
-This applies in the same way when finding solutions to complex challenges for a designer.
+Bill Mollison grew up in Tasmania, and as he writes in the book’s introduction to Permaculture: “everything we needed we made our boots our metal works: we caught fish, grew food, made bread.
+I didn’t know anyone who lived there had only one job, or even anything that you could define as a job.
+Everybody worked at several things.”
+What he describes is important, first, living and designing with nature requires many skills, not one.
+When the book was published, the critic mixed, the professional community was outraged, because they combined several fields as biology with architecture, agriculture with forestry, and so on.
+It applies in the same way when finding solutions to complex challenges for a designer.

-Permaculture is a design system for creating the sustainable human environment.
+Permaculture is a design system for creating a sustainable human environment

 The core of Permaculture is design.
 The design is a connection of things.
-(Introduction to Permaculture by Bill Mollison. ) The basic ethics that drive permaculture are borrowed from three broads maxims could be re-worded to communication.
+(Introduction to Permaculture by Bill Mollison).
+The basic ethics that drive permaculture from three broads maxims could be re-worded to communication.
 The ecologic design is an integrative, ecologically responsible design discipline.
 It helps connect scattered efforts in green architecture, sustainable agriculture, engineering, and other fields.
-Ecological design is both a profoundly hopeful vision and a pragmatic tool.
-By placing ecology in the foreground of design, it provides specific ways of minimizing energy and materials use, reducing pollution, preserving habitat, and fostering community, health, and beauty.
+Ecological design is both a profoundly hopeful vision and a practical tool.
+By placing ecology in the foreground of the composition, it provides specific ways of minimising energy and materials use, reducing pollution, preserving habitat, and fostering community, health, and beauty.
 It provides a new way of thinking about design principles.

 - Take care of the Earth (natural resources )

 - Be conscious of your impact (don’t waste materials, etc.)